software-assignments-spring2021/spring-2019-Laika/README.md

 ![](gifs/LaikoinTransfer1.gif)

 ### Check the balance of recipient (the Recipient started with balance of 1)
+The recipient in this case is using My Ether Wallet instead of Metamask for demo purposes.
+You can sign in to your MEW account, and copy and paste the contract address as well as ABI of Laikoin smart contract to interact with it.
 ![](gifs/LaikoinTransfer2.gif)

 ### Register a product on Market Smart Contract